leemccormick/100DaysOfSwiftUI/README.md

 In these projects we’re going to start looking more carefully at how we can send, retrieve, and store data in our SwiftUI apps.

 <br />:x: **Day 49 : Project 10, part one**
+- Cupcake Corner: Introduction
+- Adding Codable conformance for @Published properties
+- Sending and receiving Codable data with URLSession and SwiftUI
+- Loading an image from a remote server
+- Validating and disabling forms

 <br />:x: **Day 50 : Project 10, part two**
+- Taking basic order details
+- Checking for a valid address
+- Preparing for checkout

 <br />:x: **Day 51 : Project 10, part three**
+- Encoding an ObservableObject class
+- Sending and receiving orders over the internet

 <br />:x: **Day 52 : Project 10, part four**
+- Cupcake Corner: Wrap up
+- Review for Project 10: Cupcake Corner

 <br />:x: **Day 53 : Project 11, part one**
+- Bookworm: Introduction
+- Creating a custom component with @Binding
+- Accepting multi-line text input with TextEditor
+- How to combine Core Data and SwiftUI

 <br />:x: **Day 54 : Project 11, part two**
+- Creating books with Core Data
+- Adding a custom star rating component
+- Building a list with @FetchRequest

 <br />:x: **Day 55 : Project 11, part three**
+- Showing book details
+- Sorting fetch requests with SortDescriptor
+- Deleting from a Core Data fetch request
+- Using an alert to pop a NavigationLink programmatically

 <br />:x: **Day 56 : Project 11, part four**
+- Bookworm: Wrap up
+- Review for Project 11: Bookworm

 <br />:x: **Day 57 : Project 12, part one**
+- Core Data: Introduction
+- Why does \.self work for ForEach?
+- Creating NSManagedObject subclasses
+- Conditional saving of NSManagedObjectContext
+- Ensuring Core Data objects are unique using constraints

 <br />:x: **Day 58 : Project 12, part two**
+- Filtering @FetchRequest using NSPredicate
+- Dynamically filtering @FetchRequest with SwiftUI
+- One-to-many relationships with Core Data, SwiftUI, and @FetchRequest

 <br />:x: **Day 59 : Project 12, part three**
+- Core Data: Wrap up
+- Review for Project 12: Core Data

 ## Days 60-61: Consolidation V
 You’ve learned about data, data, and some more data, so it’s time to pause and reflect on what was covered before tackling another new challenge.
 <br />:x: **Day 60 : Milestone: Projects 10-12**
 <br />:x: **Day 61 : Time for Core Data**